 Environmental Education programming is offered from April through October at both Promised Land State Park and Varden Conservation Area.
-From Memorial Day though Labor Day, interpretive and recreational programming is offered on Fridays and Saturdays.
+From Memorial Day though Labor Day, recreational programming is offered on Fridays and Saturdays.

 From late June through early September, the park offers a weekly nature arts and crafts program for children of all ages that is organized by conservation volunteers.

 The park also offers a family fishing program which builds fishing skills and includes loaner poles, bait, and tackle.
 Loaner poles can also be borrowed at the park office and the Masker Museum.